 |

-Samuel Halpern has written numerous articles on Titanic and has
+written numerous articles on Titanic and has given a number of presentations.
+A member of

-International Society, he has organized some passionate authors from all over the world to
+passionate authors from all over the world to write this book, including: Capt.
+Charles

-Transportation at the Maine Maritime Academy; George Behe, |
+Weeks, Professor Emeritus in Marine Transportation at the Maine Maritime Academy; George

-past vice-president of the Titanic
+Behe, past vice-president of the Titanic Historical Society; The

-Historical Society; The Olympic-Class Ships author Mark Chirnside; Titanic the Ship Magnificent authors Bruce Beveridge and
+Olympic-Class Ships author Mark Chirnside; Titanic the Ship Magnificent authors Bruce Beveridge and

 Steve Hall; Titanic: Monument and Warning author Dave Gittins; and other writers